-The diffusely presented elements eventually lead to Dylan’s controversial decision to abandon folk music and to “go electric.”
+The diffusely presented elements eventually lead to Dylan’s controversial decision to abandon folk music and “go electric.”
 It’s conceptually intriguing for Marcus to focus on the titular song and the entire album it was drawn from, 1965’s Highway 61 Revisited.
-The incidents, the details, and the exchanges—real and imagined—of who Dylan was working and socializing with at the time of the recording of “Like a Rolling Stone” are fascinating in themselves, but the elliptical style is frustrating as one finishes one chapter and starts another: you begin to wonder when the data begins to cohere into an argument for what it all means.
-Marcus prefers a gestalt approach, to have his topic appreciated from the many obscure incidents instead of having everything presented in complex theory.
-The reader is likely supposed to understand what he’s getting at without the professor’s hand directing him back to the chalk board diagram.
-An admirable trait in more skillful writers, but Marcus is often gets lost in the smallest implications of any one piece of evidence.
-The lack of even the slightest thesis statement, the failure to follow through on any intriguing idea that arises from his research is maddening.
+The incidents, the details, and the exchanges—real and imagined—of who Dylan was working and socializing with at the time of the recording of “Like a Rolling Stone” are fascinating in themselves.
+Still, the elliptical style is frustrating as one finishes one chapter and starts another: you begin to wonder when the data begins to cohere into an argument for what it all means.
+Marcus prefers a gestalt approach, to have his topic appreciated from the many obscure incidents instead of having everything presented in complexity theory.
+The reader is likely supposed to understand what he’s getting at without the professor’s hand directing him back to the chalkboard diagram.
+An admirable trait in more skillful writers, but Marcus is often lost in the smallest implications of any one piece of evidence.
+The lack of even the slightest thesis statement, the failure to follow through on an intriguing idea that arises from his research is maddening.

-He never quite comes to the part where he satisfyingly resolves all the mounting, swelling, grandly played generalizations that link Elvis, the Sex Pistols, and Cabaret Voltaire as sources of insight geared to undermine an oppressive regime, but the reader has fun along the way.
-Marcus wants to be a combination of Marcuse and Harold Bloom, and he rarely accomplishes anything, the singular criticism either of them produced in their respective disciplines, political philosophy, and literary criticism, but he does hit the mark often enough to make him a thinker worth coming back to.
+He never quite comes to the part where he satisfyingly resolves all the mounting, swelling, grandly played generalizations that link Elvis, the Sex Pistols, and Cabaret Voltaire as sources of insight geared to undermine an oppressive regime.
+Still, the reader has fun along the way.
+Marcus wants to be a combination of Marcuse and Harold Bloom.
+He rarely accomplishes anything, the singular criticism either of them produced in their respective disciplines, political philosophy, and literary criticism, but he does hit the mark often enough to make him a thinker worth coming back to.